-- Many people attempt to take advantage of squatter’s rights in order to gain ownership without rent or mortgage concerns.
+- Many people attempt to take advantage of squatter’s rights to gain ownership without rent or mortgage concerns.

 There are a few exceptions to these rules that are universally true.

-- The squatter may avoid trespassing chargers if they have ‘beautifed’ the property.
+- The squatter may avoid trespassing chargers if they have ‘beautified’ the property.
 This includes planting flowers, cleaning up debris and maintaining the yard, or performing other beneficial work.

 - If there is a legitimate emergency, someone who has gained access to the property or land without permission may not be legally trespassing.

-- In order for an adverse possession claim to be filed, the property must not be in use by anyone other than the squatting parties.
+- For an adverse possession claim to be filed, the property must not be in use by anyone other than the squatting parties.

 When is a Property Considered Abandoned?

 Squatters often attempt to reside in an abandoned property.
 A property is considered abandoned in Alabama when the property taxes haven’t been paid for one year or more.
 Separate municipalities may have additional requirements within the state.